 Hart et al. (1997) point out that private suppliers deliver public services at a lower cost than public providers.
 Public ownership of utilities is generally viewed as generating inefficiencies because of soft budget constraints as governments will subsidise money-losing ventures.
 Empirical data from the United States shows that publicly owned water utilities had higher costs than their privately owned counterparts (Estache and Rossi 2002).
 The transfer from public to private ownership is thus often advocated as a solution for the poor economic performance of utility companies (Auriol and Picard 2008).
 The economic arguments over efficiency in relation to ownership are, however, not conclusive as some research indicates that there are no statistically significant differences in efficiency between water corporations, regardless of their ownership structure (Bakker 2007; Estache and Rossi 2002).

 Economic theory suggests that a privately owned monopolist will over-invest in cost reduction if the quality of their service is not regulated (Hart et al. 1997).
 This decrease in investment can have negative consequences on service quality as investment and service quality are closely related to the provision of utilities.
 Although it can be shown that both private and public monopolists are equally likely to under-invest in quality enhancements, publicly owned utility providers will deliver a higher quality because there is no managerial incentive to reduce cost (Fumagalli et al. 2007; Hart et al. 1997).
 The case for government-owned service provision is generally stronger when cost reductions are likely to reduce service quality, when quality innovations are unimportant, and when corruption in government procurement is a severe problem (Hart et al. 1997).
-In contrast, the case for privatisation is stronger when quality reducing cost reductions can be controlled through regulation or by competition (Hart et al. 1997).
+In contrast, the case for water privatisation is stronger when quality reducing cost reductions can be controlled through regulation or by competition (Hart et al. 1997).

 Initiatives to privatise state-owned enterprises are often based on the assumption that in private industry, managers have greater freedom to set a corporate strategy and raise capital as is the case in publicly owned organisations (Andreassen 1994; Fumagalli et al. 2007).
 Water corporations require incentives to act in the public interest and to ensure that managerial behaviour is disciplined.
 These incentives can be provided through the introduction of competition (Andreassen 1994; Deichmann and Lall 2007; Fumagalli et al. 2007).